On this page:

 Grade Appeals

-• If the student is not satisfied by the instructor's justification for the grade, they may appeal the grade in writing to the appropriate department chair or program director (based on the home department or program of the course and not on the student’s program of enrollment) within one week of the instructor’s response.
-The student's statement should respond to the instructor's detailed justification and explain why the student believes there remains cause for appeal.
-The appropriate chair or director will review the appeal and provide a written response to the student within three weeks.
+- If the student’s written concerns have not been met by the instructor’s justification, they may raise the grade appeal to the director of graduate studies (DGS) in the appropriate department or program (based on the department or program that owns the course and not on the student’s program of study) within one week of the instructor’s response.
+The subsequent appeal must be submitted in writing, and it must reference this grade appeal policy, respond to the instructor’s detailed justification, and explain why the student believes there remains cause for appeal.
+Disagreement with the instructor’s professional judgement is insufficient grounds for further appeal, and appeals to the DGS that merely reiterate a student’s initial concerns will not be considered.
+The DGS will review the appeal and provide a written response to the student within three weeks.

 Incomplete Grades

-1. The student should meet with the instructor before the final examination or due date for the final paper/project to request the Incomplete.
+- The student should meet with the instructor before the final examination or due date for the final paper/project to request the Incomplete.

-2. If the instructor grants the Incomplete, the student and instructor should agree on the scope of the work remaining to complete the course and a date when it will be submitted.
+- If the instructor grants the Incomplete, the student and instructor should agree on the scope of the work remaining to complete the course and a date when it will be submitted.
 This date should be within 120 days of the last day of the semester in which the course is being taken.
 The instructor should confirm with the student, in writing, the details of the work with respective deadlines.

 Whether or not to grant an Incomplete is at the instructor’s discretion.
 When determining whether to do so, the instructor should consider whether the student has consistently attended and engaged with the course (for example, whether the student has submitted all assignments except the final assignments/assessments) and made satisfactory progress in the course.
-Incompletes should not be granted unless the student has completed at least two-thirds of the assignments/assessments for the course.
+Incompletes should not be granted unless the student has completed at least two thirds of the assignments/assessments for the course.

 If an Incomplete is granted, the work should be completed in the time frame agreed upon with the instructor.
 However, this time frame should not extend more than 120 days from the last day of the semester in which the Incomplete is granted/the course for which the Incomplete is granted is taken.